 - Taylor 2.5 Inch Oven Thermometer (Amazon)

-10. Store your cookies for optimal freshness
+10. Store cookies for optimal freshness

 More resources